-YMCA Liverpool and Sefton has made use of the cognitive analytic therapy approach in a number of its services.
-This began in 2014 when the service started working with CAT therapist, supervisor and trainer, Dr Karen Shannon.
+YMCA Together, working across the north west of England, has made use of the cognitive analytic therapy approach in a number of its services.
+This began in 2014 when the service started working with cognitive analytic therapist Karen Shannon, and more recently, Kate Portman.

 Staff working within the Multiple & Complex Needs (MCN) services trained in CAT Skills Case Management.
 CAT reflective practice was put into use by staff working with people in their services who were homeless.
 Many of those using YMCA accommodation also had mental health difficulties, and were using drugs and/or alcohol.
 Some were caught in cycles of behaviour which brought them to the attention of the police.

-Ellie McNeil, Chief Executive of YMCA Liverpool and Sefton, describes the journey of the organisation in a recent blog.
+Ellie McNeil, Chief Executive of YMCA Together, describes the journey of the organisation in her blog.

 “….we initially brought in the CAT approach to enable the delivery of a project supporting people with multiple and complex needs.
 Disenfranchised, excluded, rejected and frightened manifested as aggressive, disengaged, self sabotaging, and rejecting.
 We knew we needed a different approach, not only to elicit change with service users but more so to support the staff in their roles.